cpatsonakis/js-mutual-auth-ecies/README.md

 1. Symmetric cipher: `AES-128-CBC`.
 1. Keyed message authentication code (KMAC): HMAC construction based on SHA-2-256 and a 128-bit key.

 An astute reader (or evidently anyone that reads this statement) may ponder as to why we did not employ a standard authenticated encryption scheme, such as `AES-128-GCM`.
 It is true that we could have employed, e.g., the `setAAD()` and `setAuthTag()` functions during encryption and decryption, respectively.
 From a conceptual point of view, we wanted to separate the process of symmetric encryption from that of MAC computation to provide for more flexibility.
-In addition, it is unclear how the aforementioned API computes the MAC.
+In addition, it is unclear how the aforementioned API of NodeJS's `crypto` module computes the MAC.
 Are developers supposed to supply the KMAC key in the `setAAD()` function?
 The documentation does not elaborate on such important details.
-The only option to infer such important information would be to go through the code base of JavaScript's default `crypto` module, or even worse the underlying OpenSSL C-based library.
+The only option to infer such important information would be to go through the code base of NodeJS's default `crypto` module, or even worse, the underlying OpenSSL C-based library implementation.
 We obviously did not and will not do that.
 Naturally, we acknowledge that our choice might incur a slight performance penalty, however, recall that security is our number one priority.

+## Note on Cryptographic Keys

-That being said, it is important at this point to briefly discuss an important issue, i.e., the importance of **using different keys for encryption and KMAC computation**.
-We have witnessed several cases where implementations employ the same key for both of these processes.
+As a starting point, we begin by stressing the importance of **using different keys for encryption and KMAC computation**.
+We have witnessed several cases where readily available implementations on the web employ the same key for both of these processes.
 We stress, in short, that use of a single key `k` may allow an attacker to modify the ciphertext `ct` -mind you, without even having knowledge of the plaintext- to `ct'`, such that the KMAC will still be valid at the receiver's end.
 This does not apply to all symmetric cipher suites, however, it is considered best practice among the cryptographic community to use separate keys, or even more generally speaking, that implementers should **not** use a key (or key pair) for multiple purposes.

+Overall, and as was hinted in the previous section, the code base provided here employs keys for several distinct functionalities, i.e., symmetric encryption, KMACs, key agreement and digital signatures.
+Hence, it is relevant for, e.g., developers that wish to use the code base provided here, to briefly discuss the topic of how all these different keys are (expected to be) encoded, i.e., their format.
+Since the default implementations of the cryptographic algorithms employ NodeJS's `crypto` module in the background, the points discussed below will be based on this fact.
+Symmetric and KMAC keys are expected to be encoded as Buffer types.
+For KA, and since it is based on ECDH, keys are expected to comply to the format that is output by the `ECDH` class which, in short, are of type Buffer and **do not comply** to standardized key encodings, e.g., DER.
+Regarding EC key pairs for computing and verifying digital signatures, we suggest the use of the `KeyObject` type.
+An alternative is to use PEM encoded key strings.

+We conclude this section by stressing that we have noticed a tremendous inconsistency in regards to how keys are handled and formatted by NodeJS's `crypto` module.
+For the interested reader, we have documented our (unfortunate) experiences with this module in the [NotesJSCrypto.md](NotesJSCrypto.md) file.

 ## Configuration Options